Limitations & Best Practices for Notion Databases: Optimize Usage for Projects

 1. Limited Number of Views

 Notion currently limits the number of views you can create for a single database.
-As of now, the maximum number is 25.
-This constraint can be challenging if you need multiple perspectives to visualize and organize your data.
-It’s a good idea to plan your view usage carefully and consolidate similar views using filters and sorting options.
+As of now, you can have up to 25 custom views per database.
+This limitation can be challenging when you need multiple perspectives to visualize and organize your data.
+To work around this, plan your view usage carefully and consolidate similar views by using creatively layered filters and sorting options.

 2. Basic Filtering and Sorting Options